Jackson Rutledge: Professional career

+Washington Nationals

 Rutledge was considered one of the top prospects for the 2019 Major League Baseball draft.
 He was selected by the Washington Nationals with the 17th overall pick.
 He agreed to terms with the Nationals on June 17 for $3.45 million.
 He made his professional debut with the Rookie-level Gulf Coast League Nationals before being promoted to the Auburn Doubledays of the Low–A New York–Penn League after one game.
 He was promoted to the Hagerstown Suns of the Single–A South Atlantic League in July, with whom he finished the year.
 Over ten starts between the three clubs, he went 2-0 with a 3.13 ERA, striking out 39 over 37 1/3 innings.
 Rutledge did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 To begin the 2021 season, he was assigned to the Wilmington Blue Rocks of the High-A East.
 After pitching 10 2/3 innings, in which he gave up 15 earned runs and 17 hits, he was placed on the injured list with a shoulder injury.
 He was activated in July, and reassigned to the Fredericksburg Nationals of the Low-A East.
 He was placed back on the injured list in early August, and returned later that month.
 Over 22 innings pitched with Fredericksburg, Rutledge went 1-2 with a 5.32 ERA and 26 strikeouts.
 He was selected to play in the Arizona Fall League for the Surprise Saguaros after the season.
 Rutledge pitched 3⅓ innings in relief for the Saguaros in the championship game on November 20, 2021, versus the Mesa Solar Sox, giving up two runs but striking out seven.
 MLB Pipeline rated him as Surprise's top performer in the game, a 6–0 Mesa win.
 He returned to Fredericksburg to open the 2022 season.
 In 20 starts for Fredericksburg, he recorded a 8–6 record and 4.90 ERA with 99 strikeouts in 97 1/3 innings pitched.